aminebz949904/SLMM/README.md

 Please just sleep the thread for the specified duration above to represent\simulate work being done.

-The application you will create should be able to accept the above commands and do them.
+The application you will create should be able to accept the above commands and execute them.
 Since you do not have access to the actual hardware, for now the only thing required is to accept input from console and write the status at the end of the action in the console (write the completed action along with the position of the SLMM as per the acceptance tests below).
 During application startup, the SLMM is given a set of dimensions (passed in as command line parameters) that represent the width and length of the garden that the SLMM is in.

 ### Commands accepted
 1. TL -> Turn Left